mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 ### PULL REQUESTS:

-To contribute your own bad referers please add them into the https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/Pull%20Requests%20Here%20Please/badreferers.list file and then send a Pull Request (PR).
+To contribute your own bad referers, bots or to make corrections to any incorrectly blocked bots or domains please fork a copy of this repository and send pull requests on the individual files located in https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/tree/master/_generator_lists and then send a pull request (PR).

-##### **All additions will be checked for accuracy before being merged.**
+##### Additions, Removals and Corrections will all be checked for accuracy before being merged into main blocker.

 ### ISSUES:

 Log any issues regarding incorrect listings or any other problems on the issues system and they will be investigated and removed if necessary.
 I responde very quickly to user problems and have helped countless users for days on end to get their bot blocker working.
 You could say I am mad (disputable) but I love helping people and do not ignore issues or people with problems getting this to work.

-### If this helped you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BKF9XT6WHATLG):beer:
+### Coding makes me very thirsty [why not buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BKF9XT6WHATLG):beer: